 Some people think that any Christmas cakes, including the famous English Christmas fruit cake, are called stollen.
 But this is not the case.
 Traditionally, stollen is a German yeast pastry.

 If you don’t want to mess around with yeast, I sincerely recommend making an English Christmas fruit cake, which tastes like a stollen, also contains a huge amount of filling, and also takes 2–3 weeks to ripen.
 But the cooking process is much easier and faster.
-Moreover, my YouTube channel already has a video of making a Christmas fruit cake (with English subtitles), so I invite you to watch it.
-I’d be grateful for a like, a comment, and a subscription, as it helps promote the content.

 In the homeland of stollen, Germany, they are treated very conservatively, to the point that, for example, a Dresden stollen can only be called such if it is made directly in and around Dresden.
 The same goes for types, recipes, and proportions.
 Traditional fairs, markets, and competitions dedicated to stollen are held annually in Germany.